31-33/juryroom/imports/api/README.md

 `createdBy`: *The userId of the user who created this group.*

+`commentLengthLimit`: *The maximum number of characters that can be in a single comment, for this groups discussions.
+This value is then copied onto each new discussion as they are created.*

 ---
 ## User
 Represents a user of the system.
 This stores objects created by the Meteor `accounts-password` package, and extends it to store additional information, such as demographic information, and user performance metrics.